 To treat every talaq uttered in any form (except the third of three) as a single and revocable.
 Formalizing reconciliation, notification, and recovery procedures for mahr.
 Due to lack of notification, most Talaqs were rendered invalid during the 1960s and 1970s.
 A reform of the classical law concerning the exercise of talaq was also undertaken.
 According to the MFLO, the divorcing husband must notify the chairman of the Union Council in writing as soon as possible after a talaq has been pronounced.

-Minors in Pakistan are given legal custody by their mothers, which is known as ‘Hizanat’.
+Child/Children under age of 7 years, in Pakistan are usually given legal custody by their mothers, which is known as ‘Hizanat’.
 As a child reaches the age of seven, a mother’s right over him ends, but the right to raise him continues.
 As opposed to absolute rights, this right is created in the interest of the child.
 A girl is given to her mother until she reaches puberty.
 The conduct of the mother plays a very significant role in this law.
 She may lose custody of her child if she is found ‘objectionable’.
-A court of law has the right to grant the father custody after the mother’s term has ended.
+After the mother’s term has ended, the court can grant the father custody of the child.
 Unless both parents are present, the child’s grandparents are awarded custody.

 A father is required to pay support for livelihood and maintenance to his child under Islamic law as well as Pakistani law.
 For sons, this obligation continues until the child reaches majority age, and for daughters until the child marries.
 The father will be obligated to maintain a son who is incapable of earning income after he reaches the age of majority.
 Islamic law provides detailed rules regarding the maintenance of children.